dakrone/es-mode/README.md

 #### With parameters

-In the document, specify parameters similar to Sense, like so:
+In the document, specify parameters similar to Console, like so:

 ```json
 POST /myindex/_search?pretty